offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * `{bm} ConfigMap` - A Kubernetes resource for configuring the applications running in a pod.

  * `{bm} millicpu/(millicpu|millicore)/i` - A millicpu is 0.001 CPU cores (e.g. 1000 millicpu = 1 core).

+ * `{bm} persistent volume` - A Kubernetes resource that represents non-ephemeral disk space.

+ * `{bm} persistent volume claim` - A Kubernetes resource that claims a persistent volume, essentially acting as a marker that the persistent volume is claimed and ready to use by containers within the cluster.

 `{bm-error} Did you mean endpoints?/(endpoint)/i`